How to Set Up Resource Alerts

 Warning

-Resource alerts rely on information provided by the DigitalOcean metrics agent: a lightweight, open-source program that gathers metrics, so you must install the metrics agent on every Droplet that you want to receive alerts for.
-Kubernetes worker nodes, a kind of Droplet, have the metrics agent installed by default.
+Resource alerts rely on information provided by the DigitalOcean metrics agent: a lightweight, open-source program that gathers metrics.
+You must install the metrics agent on every Droplet that you want to receive alerts for.
+Kubernetes worker nodes have the metrics agent installed by default.

 Once the metrics agent is running, you can create resource alerts.
 In the Create menu, click Resource Alerts: